blackberryfloat/western-blot-utility-docs/src/community.md

 ## Submit Application Feedback

 We always want to know what we can do to make our product better.
 You are our best resource.
-You can submit feedback by creating a new issue [here](https://github.com/blackberryfloat/western-blot-utility-docs/issues).
+You can submit feedback by filling out this form [here](https://forms.gle/KQFUev164QHnNw178).

 If the feedback is about how to improve the product, use the new feature template.